quocdang1998/merlin/docs/source/index.rst

       :shadow: md
       :text-align: center

-      To install Merlin, follow the :doc:`installation`.
+      Follow the :doc:`installation` section to install the library.

+   .. grid-item-card:: User guide
+      :shadow: md
+      :text-align: center

+      A short guide on how to use Merlin is introduced in :doc:`userguide` section.

    .. grid-item-card:: C++ API
       :shadow: md
       :text-align: center

-      To see the code documentation, see the :doc:`capi/index`.
+      All C++ classes and functions are summarized in :doc:`capi/index` section.

    .. grid-item-card:: Python API
       :shadow: md
       :text-align: center

-      To see the code documentation, see the :doc:`pyapi/index`.
+      Python interface is documented in the :doc:`pyapi/index` section.

    .. grid-item-card:: Developer guide
       :shadow: md
       :text-align: center

-      To extend the code for personal use, see the :doc:`developer/index`.
+      To extend the code for personal use, refer to the :doc:`developer/index` section.

+   .. grid-item-card:: License
+      :shadow: md
+      :text-align: center

+      The MIT License applies to this project, see :doc:`license`.

 .. toctree::
    :maxdepth: 1
    :hidden:

    installation
+   userguide
    capi/index
    pyapi/index
    developer/index
+   license

 .. bibliography::